-Nowadays, the magnitude system includes not just stars but also the sun, moon, planets, asteroids and comets within the solar system, and star clusters and galaxies that reside outside the solar system.
-Astronomers even list the magnitudes of man-made satellites circling our planet.
+Nowadays, the magnitude system includes not just stars but also the moon, planets, asteroids and comets within the solar system.
+As well as, star clusters and galaxies that reside outside the solar system.
+Astronomers even list the magnitudes of human-made satellites circling our planet.

 Because a difference of 5 magnitudes corresponds to a brightness factor of 100 times, then a difference of 10 magnitudes corresponds to a brightness factor of 10,000 times (100 x 100 = 10,000).
 In addition, a difference of 15 magnitudes corresponds to a brightness factor of 1,000,000 times, and a difference of 20 magnitudes corresponds to a brightness factor of 100,000,000 times.
 Hipparchus and Ptolemy would be amazed!

 Bottom line: Stellar magnitude is a measurement of brightness for stars and other objects in space.